 Rested My Head:

-Hostal Casa Perico, a quiet but beautiful eco lodge along Rio Dulce that works on a tab system.
+Hostal Casa Perico – Relaxing eco lodge along Rio Dulce that works on a tab system.
 This jungle cabin resort is a perfect place to feel secluded and provides various tours, shuttles to the various surrounding areas like Livingston, canoes free of charge and tips of things to do in Rio Dulce.

-Anywho, while we were limited in time during our road trip for those who do have time, Coban can be a perfect place to base yourself if you want to explore more.
+While we were limited in time during our road trip, for those who do have time, Coban can be a perfect place to base yourself if you want to explore more.
 Below is some of the places I want to check off during my next trip to Guatemala that aren’t far at all from Coban.

 - Cuevas Candelarias – Caving and tubing